 “In authentic relationships, the essence and freedom of each person is embraced and enhanced rather than diminished. ”

-Many people arrive not because something is broken, but because something no longer fits.
 A way of living, relating or moving through the world has begun to feel misaligned.
 There may be a growing awareness that has not yet found language, a sense that something essential is shifting without clear form.
-This work begins there.

-Rather than treating sexual concerns as problems to be solved or symptoms to be managed, this work understands sexuality as a meaningful expression of the self.
-Desire is not approached as something to optimize or perform, but as information that reveals where pressure, fear, longing and disconnection have entered a person’s life.
-Oftentimes, that shift fosters change that endures and is not ephemeral.
+Sexuality is understood here as a meaningful expression of the self.
+Desire is not something to optimize or perform.
+It is information revealing where pressure, fear, longing and disconnection have entered a person's life.
+When that pressure is understood rather than overridden, desire often returns on its own terms.

 With understanding, the aperture for meaningful change widens.

+My work is grounded in existential psychology and philosophy, integrating Stoic thought, attachment theory, mindfulness & depth psychology.
 These perspectives shape how I listen and how meaning is understood, rather than functioning as techniques to be applied.

+This work is unhurried.
+It is oriented toward depth over symptom management and understanding over compliance.
 Those who tend to benefit most are individuals who sense that their sexual or intimate concerns are connected to deeper questions of meaning, authenticity and authorship, and who are willing to engage those questions with care rather than urgency.

 My training spans clinical psychology, sexology, mindfulness and trauma informed care.
 I hold a PhD in Clinical Sexology, with a masters degree in Clinical Psychology from Pepperdine University and a bachelor of science in Microbiology with Honors from the University of Arkansas.
 I am a Board Certified Diplomate in Clinical Sexology and maintain professional affiliation with AASECT, the Society for the Scientific Study of Sexuality and the American Psychological Association.
 My advanced training includes trauma focused approaches such as bilateral stimulation for complex trauma and anxiety, narrative exposure therapy, mindfulness based and trauma focused cognitive behavioral therapies, meditation teaching and specialized work with narcissistic abuse.